Back to the top

 MAIN PROJECTS:

-ALBUM: GO TEAM GO AVAILABLE ON ITUNES, AMAZON and BANDCAMP.
+ALBUM: SZOLNOK AVAILABLE ON SPOTIFY, ITUNES, AMAZON AND BANDCAMP

 Daniel ‘Weltmaschine’ Weltlinger